a-ma72/rainflow/README.md

 predefined functions.

 ### Features of this package
  1. Modular architecture in two layers:
-    a) Module _rainflow.c_ (with _rainflow.h_) holds all necessary functions for rainflow counting and histogram extraction.
+    - Module _rainflow.c_ (with _rainflow.h_) holds all necessary functions for rainflow counting and histogram extraction.
 You may select multiple optional features at compile time:
     `RFC_MINIMAL`: To use core functions for rainflow counting only (for porting to µControllers for example).
     `RFC_TP_SUPPORT`: Turning point storage.
     `RFC_HCM_SUPPORT`: HCM algorithm (Clormann/Seeger).
     `RFC_ASTM_SUPPORT`: ASTM E 1049 (2011) algorithm.
     `RFC_AT_SUPPORT`: User defined amplitude transformation (Haigh diagram).
     `RFC_DH_SUPPORT`:  Damage history storage.
     `RFC_USE_DELEGATES`: Delegates for various core functions to implement user defined behavior.
     `RFC_GLOBAL_EXTREMA`:  Store global data extrema.
     `RFC_DAMAGE_FAST`: Using lookup tables for damage and amplitude transformation.
     `RFC_EXPORT_MEX`: Export a mexFunction() to use the rainflow counting in MATLAB (R).
     `RFC_EXPORT_PY`: Export a Python extension to use the rainflow counting in Python.
     `RFC_UNIT_TEST`: Build an executable for unit testing.
-    Using _COAN_ [[http://coan2.sourceforge.net/]] for example, you can tidy up the code from unwanted features.</br>
+    Using _COAN_ [[http://coan2.sourceforge.net/]] for example, you can tidy up the code from unwanted features.
     (The minimal version of this package is created using _COAN_ with option `RFC_MINMAL`set.)
-    b) C++ wrapper _rainflow.hpp_ encapsulates functions from rainflow.h in a namespace and offers a template class _Rainflow_ for object oriented access and inheritance.
+    - C++ wrapper _rainflow.hpp_ encapsulates functions from rainflow.h in a namespace and offers a template class _Rainflow_ for object oriented access and inheritance.
     This class also offers container class based turning point storage.
  2. Streamable: You're able to count your data at once, as data packages or sample-wise.
  3. Class width fit to your needs.
 Dynamically increase class width, when needed.
 (Needs turning point storage.)
  4. Four point counting method, optionally HCM counting method (Clormann/Seeger).
  5. Woehler curve with up to two slopes, fatigue limit and omission.
  6. Miners rule for damage accumulation (elementary, original, modified and consequent).
  7. In-time damage indicator (Miners' consequent rule).
  8. In-time histograms: rainflow matrix, level crossing and range pair counting.
  9. Turning points with hysteresis filtering.
 Turning points involved in a closed hysteresis are marked as pairs, with its partial assigned damage.
 (Compact history)
  10. Look-up tables for damage calculation and amplitude transformation.
  11. Amplitude transformation (Haigh diagram) according to FKM (symmetrical, non-symmetrical or user defined).
  12. Damage history (uncompressed)
  13. Various methods on residual data:
      - According to DIN 45667
      - ASTM method (halfcycle, fullcycle)